 - Always check your shade sail and its hardware after a storm to make sure nothing has come loose.

-- Keep your turnbuckles properly lubricated.
+- Keep your stainless steel turnbuckles properly lubricated.
 This will avoid you having to replace them every so often.

 - Keep your shade sail clean from chemicals, particularly pesticides, metals, metal oxides, bleach, and halogens.